Christian Finnegan: Career

-Finnegan has been a fixture on Comedy Central, having starred in his own half-hour special Premium Blend, one hour stand up special “Au Contraire”, as well as Comedy Central Presents: Christian Finnegan and countless network interstitials.
+Finnegan has appeared on Comedy Central, having starred in his own half-hour special Premium Blend, one hour stand up special “Au Contraire”, as well as Comedy Central Presents: Christian Finnegan and countless network interstitials.
 He served as a writer for Tough Crowd with Colin Quinn on which he also appeared as a guest.
 Finnegan's stand up was also featured in Comedy Central's animated series Shorties Watchin' Shorties.

 Additional television appearances as himself or performing stand up have included “Conan”, “The Late Late Show with Craig Ferguson”, "Would You Rather...with Graham Norton", “Good Afternoon America” and multiple times on The Today Show and Countdown with Keith Olbermann, and on History's I Love the 1880s.
 He hosted TV Land's game show "Game Time".
-As an actor, Finnegan portrayed the supporting role of "Carl" in the film Eden Court, a ticket agent in "Knight and Day" and several guest roles including a talk show host on "The Good Wife".
+As an actor, Finnegan portrayed the supporting role of "Carl" in the film Eden Court, a ticket agent in Knight and Day and several guest roles including a talk show host on The Good Wife.

-In October 2006, Finnegan's debut stand-up comedy CD titled Two For Flinching was released by Comedy Central Records, with a follow-up national tour of college campuses from January to April 2007.
-“Au Contraire!” was released by Warner Bros.
+In October 2006, Finnegan's debut stand-up comedy CD titled Two For Flinching was released by Comedy Central Records, “Au Contraire!” was released by Warner Bros.
 Records in 2009.
-His third special "The Fun Part" was filmed at the Wilbur Theatre in Boston on April 4, 2013 and debuted on Netflix on April 15, 2014.
+His third special "The Fun Part" was filmed at the Wilbur Theatre in Boston on April 4, 2013, and debuted on Netflix on April 15, 2014.

 On December 31, 2014, Finnegan appeared on Ken Reid's TV Guidance Counselor Podcast.
 On July 27, 2016, he and comedian Sherrod Small began to co-host Black and White, a comedy/talk show on A&E that takes a humorous look at race relations in America.